 - Infection Management: Antibiotic therapy and antimicrobial treatments

-Diabetic patients in Twin Falls and Burley receive specialized wound care attention, as diabetes significantly impacts wound healing and increases infection risk.
-Our comprehensive diabetic foot care program addresses the unique challenges diabetic patients face.
+Diabetic patients receive specialized attention, as diabetes significantly impacts healing and increases infection risk.
+Our comprehensive diabetic foot care program addresses the unique challenges these patients face.
 Read our detailed guide on diabetic foot awareness and prevention.

 - Diabetic foot ulcer treatment and prevention